 If no relays are available, settings for monitoring limit values or alarms can still be controlled via the display.
+The alarm status will be shown on the display

 Only have the transmitter wired and connected by authorized personnel with the voltage disconnected.